Bob Newhart

-George Robert Newhart (born September 5, 1929) is an American actor and comedian.
-He is known for his deadpan and stammering delivery style.
-Having started performing as a standup comedian, he transitioned his career acting in television.
-He has received numerous accolades including three Grammy Awards, an Emmy Award, and a Golden Globe Award.
-He was honored with the Mark Twain Prize for American Humor in 2002.
+George Robert Newhart (September 5, 1929 – July 18, 2024) was an American comedian and actor.
+Newhart was known for his deadpan and stammering delivery style.
+Beginning his career as a stand-up comedian, he transitioned his career to acting in television.
+He received three Grammy Awards, an Emmy Award, and a Golden Globe Award as well as the Mark Twain Prize for American Humor.

-Newhart came to prominence in 1960 when his album of comedic monologues, The Button-Down Mind of Bob Newhart, became a bestseller and reached number one on the Billboard pop album chart; it remains the 20th-best-selling comedy album in history.
-The follow-up album, The Button-Down Mind Strikes Back!, was also a success, and the two albums held the Billboard number one and number two spots simultaneously.
+Newhart came to prominence in 1960 when his record album of comedic monologues, The Button-Down Mind of Bob Newhart, became a bestseller and reached number one on the Billboard pop album chart and won two Grammy Awards for Album of the Year, and Best New Artist.
+That same year he released his follow-up album, The Button-Down Mind Strikes Back!
+(1960), which was also a success, and the two albums held the Billboard number one and number two spots simultaneously.
+He later released several additional comedy albums.